 Students must maintain a University grade point average of at least 2.80 in required nursing degree coursework prior to taking nursing courses with a clinical or lab component.
 In addition, students must attain a grade of at least C- in each natural science course.
 Courses in which the student receives a grade of less than C-, Q, or W must be repeated in residence to resume progression toward completing the degree.
 Students may not enroll more than twice in any one natural science course (including Q or W) and should take a full academic load of at least 12 semester hours of coursework when repeating a course.
-For the student to continue in the nursing major, no more than two natural science courses may be repeated.
-A student may not repeat for credit a course in which a grade of C- or better was awarded.
+For the student to continue in the nursing major, no more than two natural science course in which a grade of C- or better was awarded.